shaneharper/vim-mono_eink_color_scheme/README.md

 ## Set up

-Bold text and shades of grey are used by some highlight groups set by this color scheme.
+Bold text and shades of grey are used by some highlight groups set by this color scheme; it may be necessary to configure your terminal/display so that these are displayed correctly.

 ### Enabling the display of bold text in Windows Terminal